 My dear Anita and Anil,

-I am taking this step not because I don’t love you and don’t want to be with you but because sometimes certain things happen in one’s life which make it necessary to sacrifice what you hold most dear, for the better good.
-In this case it is our happiness as a family.
+I am taking this step not because I don’t love you and don’t want to be with you but because sometimes certain things happen in one’s life which makes it necessary to sacrifice what you hold most dear, for the better good.
+In this case, it is our happiness as a family.
 I hope you are able to understand even if you can’t forgive me – now or maybe ever – for what I will be putting you through.

 I am not leaving you forever – I can never do that.
 I am your mother – but I am going away.